-On July 17, 2018 we completed a public offering of 17,948,717 common shares with a nominal value of CHF 0.02 each, 6,282,050 Series A warrants entitling its holder to purchase a common share.
-The net proceeds to us from the July 2018 Registered Offering were approximately \$6.2 million (or \$7.2 million if the underwriters exercise in full their over-allotment option), after deducting underwriting discounts and other offering expenses payable by us.
-The underwriter was granted a 30-day option to purchase up to 2,692,307 additional common shares and/or additional Series A warrants to purchase up to 942,307 common shares and/or additional Series B warrants to purchase up to 673,076 common shares.
-As of August 14, 2018, the underwriters have not exercised their right to purchase any Over-Allotment Warrants.
-The outstanding Series A warrants issued in the July 2018 Registered Offering are exercisable for up to 7,224,357 common shares at an exercise price of CHF 0.39 per common shares at an exercise price of CHF 0.39 per common shares.
+On July 17, 2018 we completed a public offering of 17,948,717 common shares with a nominal value of CHF 0.02 each, 6,282,050 Series A warrants entitling its holder to purchase a common share and 4,487,179 Series B warrants entitling its holder to purchase a common share.
+The net proceeds to us from the July 2018 Registered Offering were approximately \$6.2 million, after deducting underwriting discounts and other offering expenses payable by us.
+The outstanding Series A warrants issued in the July 2018 Registered Offering are exercisable for up to 6,282,051 common shares at an exercise price of CHF 0.39 per common shares at an exercise price of CHF 0.39 per common share.

 On May 2, 2018 we entered into the 2018 Commitment Purchase Agreement and the 2018 Registration Rights Agreement with Lincoln Park Capital Fund, LLC ("LPC").
 Pursuant to the 2018 Commitment Purchase Agreement, LPC agreed to purchase common shares for up to \$10,000,000 over the 30-month term of the 2018 Commitment Purchase Agreement.
-The 2018 Commitment Purchase Agreement replaces the 2017 Commitment Purchase Agreement, which was terminated as a result of the Merger.
+As of November 15, 2018, we have issued an aggregate of 750,000 common shares for aggregate proceeds of \$488,075 to LPC under the 2018 Commitment Purchase Agreement.
+The 2018 Commitment Purchase Agreement replaced a prior Commitment Purchase Agreement with LPC (the "2017 Commitment Purchase Agreement"), which was terminated as a result of the Merger.
 Under the 2017 Commitment Purchase Agreement, LPC agreed to subscribe for up to \$13,500,000 of our common shares and prior to its termination, we had issued an aggregate of 2,600,000 common shares for aggregate proceeds of \$1.8 million to LPC under the 2017 Commitment Purchase Agreement.